 \section{Introduction}

 Mixture models are noted for their flexibility in modeling complex data and are widely used in the statistical literature (see \cite{mclachlan2004finite}).
-Such models provide a natural framework for the modeling of heterogeneity in a population.
-Moreover, due to the large class of functions that can be approximated by mixture models, they are attractive for describing non-standard distributions and have been adopted in many areas, as genetics, ecology, computer science, economics, biostatistics and many others.
-For instance, as stated in \cite{jordan2004graphical}, in genetics, location of quantitative traits on a chromosome and interpretation of microarrays are both related to mixtures, while, in computer science, spam filters and web context analysis start from a mixture assumption to distinguish spams from regular emails and group pages by topic, respectively.
+These models provide a natural framework for modeling heterogeneity in a population.
+Moreover, due to the large class of functions that can be approximated by mixture models, they are attractive for describing non-standard distributions and have been adopted in many areas, such as genetics, ecology, computer science, economics, biostatistics and many others.
+For instance, as stated in \cite{jordan2004graphical}, in genetics, location of quantitative traits on a chromosome and interpretation of microarrays are both related to mixtures, while, in computer science, spam filters and web context analysis start from a mixture assumption to distinguish spams from regular emails and to group pages by topic, respectively.

-Statistical analysis of mixtures has not been straightforward and the Bayesian paradigm has been particularly suited to their analysis.
+Statistical analysis of mixtures is not straightforward and the Bayesian paradigm has been particularly suited for this purpose.
 This framework allows the complicated structure of a mixture model to be decomposed into a set of simpler structures through the use of hidden or latent variables.
 According to \cite{richardson1997bayesian}, when the number of components is unknown, the Bayesian paradigm is the only sensible approach to its estimation.
-Then, the Bayesian approach contributed to mixture models become increasingly popular in many areas.
-In real applications, the number of components can arise important conclusions about the problem, so it has to be well specified or estimated, despite we usually have little theoretical guidance.
-On the other hand, even if prior theory suggests a particular number of components we may not be able to reliably distinguish between some of the components.
+Thus, the Bayesian approach has enabled mixture models to become increasingly popular in many areas.
+In real applications, the number of components can have important implications regarding the problem, so it has to be well specified or estimated, although practitioners usually have little theoretical guidance.
+On the other hand, even if prior theory suggests a particular number of components, it may not be possible to reliably distinguish between some of the components.
 In some cases additional components may simply reflect the presence of outliers in the data.